What Makes You Come Alive?

 The question led me to read Gandhi’s autobiography, The Story of My Experiments with Truth.
 It was a preposterous experiment: using non-violence to defeat the most powerful empire on earth.
 That they, by not striking a blow but receiving them, could reveal the injustice and bring the empire to its knees.
 Individually, their head, heart and hara (guts) sought the same – freedom.
 Collectively they were indomitable.

 Howard Thurman, an African-American leader who met with Gandhi and later mentored Martin Luther King, was also influenced.
-He gets to the essence of what it means to be internally aligned with this question: “Don’t ask what the world needs.
+Thurman captures the essence of what it means to be internally aligned this way: “Don’t ask what the world needs.
 Ask what makes you come alive and go do it.
 Because what the world needs is more people who have come alive.”

 Your Leadership Voice